What is an Information Security Management System (ISMS)?

 With cyberattacks seeing rampant growth, the ISO/IEC 27000 family of standards helps protect companies from potential online threats, and ISO 27001 is the world's best-known standard for information security management systems and their requirements.

-The standard provides a set of controls for information security that an organisation needs to implement based on the results of a risk assessment and the requirements of interested parties.
+The standard provides a set of controls for information security that an organization needs to implement based on the results of a risk assessment and the requirements of interested parties.
 In other words, a combination of different types of controls will be implemented for each risk that needs to be treated.

 You might also be interested: An essential guide to ISO 27001